AS Vita Club

-Association Sportive Vita Club, more commonly known as AS Vita Club, AS V. Club or simply Vita Club, is a Congolese football club based in Kinshasa.
+Association Sportive Vita Club, more commonly known as AS Vita Club, AS V. Club or simply Vita Club, is a Congolese professional football club based in Kinshasa.

 History

 AS Vita Club was founded in 1935 by Honoré Essabe under the name of Renaissance in rue Usoke n° 73 in Kinshasa.

 The name changed in 1939 into Diables Rouges, in 1942 into Victoria Club and finally in 1971 to Vita Club.

 On 17 December 1976 it took the official statue of the omnisports club with many sections: